mtekman/PAM-curses-warning-formatter/README.md

 #### Configure

-Change `messages.txt` to your own custom messages prompted at each incorrect login attempt.
+Edit *custom_fail_messages.txt* to your own preferred text produced in order of each incorrect login attempt.
 Emphasis is given by surrounding words in brackets, and newlines are inserted at each adjacent string.

  e.g   "[This] is" "YOUR FINAL WARNING" "BURN ALL YOUR [CLASSIFIED DOCUMENTS]"